Skip to content

 • Could you have gained as much or even more information by asking more open questions?

-• Many trainees use closed questions too early in the consultation.
+• Many candidates use closed questions too early in the consultation.
 Do you think this tendency is greater for audio consultations, as opposed to face-to-face consultations?

 Exercise 1